-If old world climbing fern (Lygodium microphyllum) is observed on any acquired properties, Conservation Collier will remove and/or treat this species-.
+If oOld world climbing fern (Lygodium microphyllum) has been on several on any acquired properties.
+Conservation Collier has hired contractors to will remove and/or treat this species on nine of these parcels since 2014.
 Conservation Collier staff will field locate property lines and direct contractors to County owned parcels within Winchester Head.
-All located old world climbing fern infested areas within Winchester Head will be treated during the dry season.
+All located old world climbing fern infested areas within Winchester Head are will be treated during the dry season.

-All parcels acquired through offsite mitigation donations came with management funds.
-These parcels will be treated on an annual basis.
+All six parcels acquired through offsite mitigation donations came with management funds.
+These parcels have been treated will be treated on an annual basis since acquisition.

-If a larger percentage of contiguous parcels are not acquired by 20197, this plan will be updated and recommendations made to address any existing exotic vegetation infestation.
+If a larger percentage of contiguous parcels are not acquired by 2019, this plan will be updated and recommendations made to address any existing exotic vegetation infestation.